mpanunto/PanunTools/docs/README_FeatureLayerDownload.md

 For a user-specified list of feature services, the tool downloads vector datasets published as feature layers, and stores them as a series of feature classes in an output file geodatabase.
 This tool consists of 2 components:

 -	**Python Script** (FeatureLayerDownload.py)
     -	The script that the script tool must reference.
-Place this in the same directory as the toolbox, and ensure that the script path is properly set in the script tool properties
+Place this in the same directory as the PanunTools toolbox, and ensure that the script path is properly set in the script tool properties
 -	**CSV File** (FeatureLayerDownload.csv)
     -	Contains a list of feature services and corresponding Item IDs.
 The tool iterates through these services looking for feature layers.
 If found, feature layers will be downloaded for the user specified AOI.
     - By default, this CSV file consists of all services needed to produce the USFS National Basemap.
 However, it can be modified to download feature layers from any published feature service.